Valaciclovir Tablets

 You should always speak to a doctor if you get any of these side effects or any other changes.

 You must not take valaciclovir if you’re allergic to any of its ingredients which can be found in the patient information leaflet that comes with your medicine.
-You should speak to a doctor, pharmacist or nurse before taking valaciclovir if you:
+Speak to a doctor, pharmacist or nurse before taking valaciclovir if you:

 - are over 65